 Monitor course enrollment figures for the fall semester.
 The Registrar’s Office will send you an update toward the end of the month.

 Planning ahead for Mountain Day.
 As course syllabi are compiled for the fall semester, chairs are asked to remind their colleagues (especially new ones) about Mountain Day, traditionally held on one of the first three Fridays of October.
-Specifically, the Committee on Educational Policy (CEP) encourages faculty who teach on Friday during the fall semester to think about the impact of their requirements on student participation in Mountain Day.
+Specifically, the Curricular Planning Committee (CPC) encourages faculty who teach on Friday during the fall semester to think about the impact of their requirements on student participation in Mountain Day.
 Faculty should spell out, in their syllabi or, at the very least, in class, how assignments that happen to fall due on Mountain Day will be handled, so that students may plan accordingly.
 The most effective way of enabling full student participation in Mountain Day is to grant a 24-hour extension on work scheduled to be handed in on Friday, if the Friday is declared Mountain Day.
-The members of the CEP appreciate the efforts faculty make to accommodate Mountain Day in the schedule.
+The members of the CPC appreciate the efforts faculty make to accommodate Mountain Day in the schedule.

 Welcome New Faculty